 It is important that the concept of split custody be differentiated from shared physical custody.
 The former applies to the primary residence of more than one child and calculating the child support while the latter describes a virtual equal parenting plan with a child.
 The two types of custody may not be used interchangeably when calculating child support.
 Cyganovich v.
 Cyganovich, 189 Conn.
 App.
 164 (2019).

-The mere fact that a court, before the evidence was concluded, began computing the child support based upon split custody, did not amount to judicial bias and a predetermination of custodial issues.
+The mere fact that a court, before the evidence was concluded, began computing child support based upon split custody, did not amount to judicial bias and a predetermination of custodial issues.
 Buxenbaum v.
 Jones, 189 Conn.
 App.
 790 (2019).
 While justifying the decision on the basis that a court may begin to construct a decision prior to the conclusion of evidence, is that not the definition of bias?

 [6] Adjusting the Child Support for Shared Physical Custody